culturiqai/project-atom-claytech/README.md

 ---

-## 5. Research Status & Licensing

-**Proprietary / Internal Use Only.**
-This repository contains documentation and proof-of-concept benchmarks for the Atom architecture.
-Source code, model weights, and specific hyperparameters are closed-source and not available for public distribution.

-* **Principal Investigator:** Aditya Tiwari
-* **Entity:** Culturiq Research Pvt Ltd.

 ---

-# Open Case Study: Autonomous Aerodynamic Optimization using Differentiable Physics and Inverse Design (Code "case-study")
+# Open Case Study: Autonomous Aerodynamic Optimization using Differentiable Physics and Inverse Design (Repo-code "/case-study")

 ## Abstract
-A High-Fidelity Digital Wind Tunnel that combines JAX-based Lattice Boltzmann CFD with Equivariant Fourier Neural Operators to accelerate aerodynamic design optimization by 1600% on low resolution grids an Re values - Metal CPU.
+A High-Fidelity Digital Wind Tunnel that combines JAX-based Lattice Boltzmann CFD with Equivariant Fourier Neural Operators to accelerate aerodynamic design optimization by 1600% on low resolution grids an Re values, using limited compute resources (Metal CPU).

 ---